 So lowering barriers and restrictions would help the countries to trade more?

-What is your perspective on the media nowadays?
-How do you feel it portrays Saudi Arabia to the world?
+What is your perspective on media nowadays?
+How do you feel it portrays the right or wrong image of a country like Saudi Arabia to the world?

 Today everybody is going on Al Jazeera whether it is good, bad, or causes revolutions.
 Who knows?
 Media is very influential.
 Saudi Arabia knows that, and that is why Saudi has entered into media in a strong way.

 How do you think the media can change the perception of a country?